🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 The Bluetooth Stack in Zephyr

 Zephyr implements both the Controller and Host layers of a Bluetooth stack on top of the 2.4 GHz radio hardware layer.
-It allows two common BLE configurations:
+It allows two common Bluetooth LE configurations:

 Here are some diagrams that show examples of the different possible configurations (taken from Zephyr project's documentation):